 The table above also does not include potential milestone and success fees that we may be required to pay under agreements we have entered into with certain consultants.
-We have an agreement with a consultant that requires payment of a success fee of up to a maximum of \$1.75 million if a business development transaction that meets or exceeds certain thresholds is executed on or before December 31, 2020.
-We also have an agreement with a consultant that requires payment of a success fee calculated as a percentage of certain product sales, subject to a cumulative maximum payout of \$5.0 million.
-We have not included such potential obligations in the table above because they are contingent upon the occurrence of future events and the timing and likelihood of such potential obligations are not known with certainty.
+We have an agreement with a consultant that requires payment of a success fee calculated as a percentage of certain product sales, subject to a cumulative maximum payout of \$5.0 million.
+This success payment is contingent upon the occurrence of future events and the timing and likelihood of such payment is neither probable nor estimable.

-Critical Accounting Policies, Significant Judgments and Use of Estimates
+Critical Accounting Policies and Estimates

-Our financial statements have been prepared in accordance with U.S. generally accepted accounting principles, or GAAP.
+Our financial statements have been prepared in accordance with U.S. generally accepted accounting principles ("GAAP").
 The preparation of these financial statements requires us to make estimates and assumptions that affect the reported amounts of assets and liabilities, the disclosure of contingent assets and liabilities at the date of the financial statements and the reported expenses incurred during the reporting periods.
 Our estimates are based on our historical experience and on various other factors that we believe are reasonable under the circumstances, the results of which form the basis for making judgments about the carrying value of assets and liabilities that are not readily apparent from other sources.
 Actual results may differ from these estimates under different assumptions or conditions.
-We believe that the accounting policies discussed below are critical to understanding our historical and future performance, as these policies relate to the more significant areas involving management's judgments and estimates.
+The effects of material revisions in estimates, if any, will be reflected in the consolidated financial statements prospectively from the date of change in estimates.